Zed Harold Fernandez

 Zheina Ottong

 Zheina completed her BS Applied Physics degree in 2018.
-Her undergraduate research was on computational modeling of the radiation-induced bystander effect using Monte Carlo methods.
-In 2019 she entered the Gwangju Institute of Science and Technology School of Earth Science and Environmental Engineering as an MS student.
+Her undergraduate research was on Monte Carlo simulations of the radiation-induced bystander effect.
+She briefly worked at the UPD Marine Science Institute for a project developing a machine learning model for predicting harmful algal blooms.
+In 2021 she obtained an MS degree in Earth Sciences and Environmental Engineering from the Gwangju Institute of Science and Technology in Korea.
+She has since returned to the Philippines and is now a practicing data scientist.
 When not learning new languages (human and computer), she is outdoors photographing nature or diving in deep water.

 Earl Angelo Panganiban